 Which is why getting ill is a common sign of overtraining.

 Tip #8 Try ginseng

 Panax Ginseng is a commonly taken supplement, and there does seem to be quite a lot of evidence that it is an effective immune booster.
 Try a dosage of between 200 and 400mg per day.

 Your immune system is a delicate ecosystem.
-It takes take and effort to keep in running in top form.
+It takes effort to keep your immune system in top form.
 Having a good and strong immune system takes time to develop and it’s never too late to start.